K

 TARX uses two compute environments:

-• Computer — private local compute on your device.
+• Computer: private device capability.
 Handles fast reasoning, memory, files, Vault, and offline work.

 TARX chooses the safest route for each turn and shows whether Computer handled it or Supercomputer assisted.